gvwilson/sdxpy/src/protocols/index.md

 consider the `for` loop.
 The statement `for thing in collection` assigns items from `collection` to the variable `thing` one at a time.
-Python implements `for` this using a two-part [%g iterator "iterator" %] protocol, which is a version of the [%g iterator_pattern "Iterator" %] [%i "design pattern" %]:
+Python implements this using a two-part [%g iterator "iterator" %] protocol, which is a version of the [%g iterator_pattern "Iterator" %] [%i "design pattern" %]:

 1. If an object has an `__iter__` method,